 Who's who guide: Theresa May's cabinet

-Theresa May has reshuffled her cabinet following the resignation of David Davis as Brexit secretary.
-Here is a guide to Theresa May's new top team.
+Theresa May has reshuffled her cabinet following the resignations of Dominic Raab and Esther McVey.
+Here is a guide to her new top team.

 Chancellor - Philip Hammond